Aušrinė

-Aušrinė ("dawning", not to be confused with Aušra, "dawn") is a feminine deity of the morning star (Venus) in the Lithuanian mythology.
+Aušrinė ("dawning", not to be confused with Aušra, "dawn") is a feminine deity of the morning star (Venus) in Lithuanian mythology.
 She is the antipode to "Vakarinė", the evening star.

-Her cult possibly stems from that of the Indo-European dawn goddess Hausōs and is related to the Latvian Auseklis, Greek Eos, Roman Aurora and Vedic Ushas.
-Aušrinė is the goddess of beauty, love and youth, linked with health, re-birth and new beginnings.
+Her cult possibly stems from that of the Indo-European dawn goddess Hausōs and is related to the Latvian Auseklis, Greek Eos, Roman Aurora, and Vedic Ushas.
+Aušrinė is the goddess of beauty, love, and youth, linked with health, re-birth, and new beginnings.
 After the Christianization of Lithuania, the cult merged with Christian images and the symbolism of the Virgin Mary.

 Historical attestation

 Aušrinė was first mentioned by 16th-century Polish historian Jan Łasicki as Ausca.
 He described a "goddess of the rays of the sun that descend and rise above the horizon".

 Folkloric role

-According to folklore, each morning Aušrinė and her servant Tarnaitis (possibly Mercury) prepare the way for Saulė (the Sun).
+According to folklore, each morning, Aušrinė and her servant Tarnaitis (possibly Mercury) prepare the way for Saulė (the Sun).
 In the evening, Vakarinė prepares the bed for Saulė.
 The relationship between Saulė and Aušrinė is complex.
-Sometimes Saulė is described as the mother of Aušrinė, Vakarinė and other planets – Indraja (Jupiter), Sėlija (Saturn), Žiezdrė (Mars), Vaivora (Mercury) and even Žemyna (Earth).
+Sometimes, Saulė is described as the mother of Aušrinė, Vakarinė, and other planets – Indraja (Jupiter), Sėlija (Saturn), Žiezdrė (Mars), Vaivora (Mercury), and even Žemyna (Earth).

-In some stories "Karaliūnė" and "Dangaus Kariūnė" ("Queen of Heaven") are used to refer to Aušrinė.
+In some stories, "Karaliūnė" and "Dangaus Kariūnė" ("Queen of Heaven") are used to refer to Aušrinė.

 In Latvian folk-riddles, her name is the answer to a riddle about dew.
 In this riddle, a girl loses her keys (or spreads her pearl necklace), the Moon sees them, but the Sun takes them.